ManuelMebrat/TELCO-CHURNING/README.md

 SQL QUERIES FOR THE QA TESTING FOR THE DASBOARD CAN BE FOUND HERE

 THE EXCEL DATASET CAN BE FOUND HERE

+**conclusions insights and recomendations are provided on the following area **
+**How to increase loyalty:** what are the variables that makes customer STAY

+**Churn anticipation:** what are the variables that make customer leave or company

 ### EXECUTIVE SUMMARY
 BALBALALA CONCLUSION BALBAALB BALABLA